Cyb3rWr4i7h/OverTheWire/Bandit/Level_0->Level_1.md

 NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL
 ## Writeup
 To see the file present in any directory we use <kbd>ls</kbd> command.
 Then we will see a file readme.
-To print it's content, we will use <kbd>cat<kbd> command.
+To print it's content, we will use <kbd>cat</kbd> command.

 ![Screenshot](images/1.png)